johnmccain/cascading-hours/README.md

 + location_id (integer) - The unique integer identifier of a Cascading Hours location.
 + location_name (string) - The name of a Cascading Hours location

- *(Note: this parameter is case sensitive and location names can be changed, so queries by location\_id is)*
+ *(Note: this parameter is case sensitive and location names can be changed, so queries by location\_id are preferred if possible)*

-+ start_date (integer) - The start datetime of the search time range as a Unix timestamp (the number of seconds since 1970)
++ start (integer) - The start datetime of the search time range as a Unix timestamp (the number of seconds since 1970)
-+ end_date (integer) - The end datetime of the search time range as a Unix timestamp (the number of seconds since 1970)
++ end (integer) - The end datetime of the search time range as a Unix timestamp (the number of seconds since 1970)

+So an example request to the api might be:

+> example.com/modules/cascading_hours/api.php?location_id=4&start=1487545200&end=1488236400